Bullseye (1980 American game show): Main game

 Originally, the first contestant to bank $1,000 or more won the game.
 During the two-week period of November 24 to December 5, 1980, the same amount won by a champion in the main game would also be donated to a children's charity.
 To ensure the charities would receive more money, the question values were doubled to $100 to $400, with a total of $2,000 or more needed to win, and these increased amounts remained in place for the rest of the series.
-Later, prior to December 1981, a $500 value was added to the main game.
+Towards the end of 1981 when it became a celebrity format instead of contestants, a $500 value was added to the main game.

 Contestants kept any money banked during a game, regardless of the outcome, making Bullseye one of the few Barry & Enright shows to allow losing contestants to keep winnings from the game.

 Since the champion always spun first, it was possible for him/her to win without giving the challenger an opportunity to play.
 If this happened, the challenger returned to play again in the next game.

 As was the case with most Barry & Enright game shows, a contestant won a new car after every fifth victory, and players competed until beaten in the main game.